garden-io/garden/docs/guides/cert-manager-integration.md

 ```

 Unless you want to use your own installation of cert-manager, you will need to set the option `install: true`.
 Garden will then install cert-manager for you under the `cert-manager` namespace.
+> Note: Garden will wait until all the pods required by cert-manager will be up and running.
+This might take more than 2 minutes depending on the cluster.

 If nothing is specified or `install: false`, Garden will assume you already have a valid and running cert-manager installation in the `cert-manager` namespace.